LPN to BSN

 - Courses taken outside of Ohio State may fulfill the admission criteria but may not fulfill a requirement towards earning the degree.

-Time to degree: 2 years full-time study, including summers
+- 2 years full-time, including summers

-As LPNs, the Industry Transfer Assurance Guide (ITAG) credit (20 credit hours of the BSN curriculum) will be awarded per the following guidelines:
+As LPNs, the Industry Transfer Assurance Guide credit (20 credit hours of the BSN curriculum) will be awarded per the following guidelines:

 - Nursing 2450 Pathophysiology for Nursing Practice (3 credit hours) must be completed to get credit for N2451 Nursing Pathophysiology & Pharmacology I (3 credit hours) and N2452 Nursing Pathophysiology & Pharmacology II (3 credit hours).